kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 - The US & Europe make 70% of Revenue but only 27% of monthly active users.
 - Average revenue per user in 2018 in the United States & Canada region was $112, which is more than 10x of revenue per user in Asia-Pacific region.

-### Will Facebook Revenue Growth Decelerate in 2019?
+### Will Facebook revenue growth decelerate in 2019?

 So what should you make of it?
 You can see a glass half full because there might be a significant potential of monetization growth outside the US and Europe.
 On the other hand, you can see the glass half empty because Facebook is struggling with monetization outside developed markets and you don't believe it is going to get better.